SaxonRah/Transcendence/README.md

 Translate or rather `transsemble` Intel 8080 Assembly to Cortex-M0+ Assembly.
 This `transsembler` will target a RPi RP2040 (M0+/ARMv6-M) from Intel 8080 assembly.
 This `transsembler` will also `transsemble` the PL/M language into M0+/ARMv6-M assembly.

+Currently I'm designing and testing the PL/M translation to M0+/ARMv6-M. Right now `PLM_Patterns.py` and `PLM_Pattern_Matching.py` will match any and all lines from the example_asm/cpm22.ASM

 There is currently no M0+ (ARMv6-M) translation code.
-This is being worked on.
+This is being designed.
 If you would like to contribute, don't hesitate, clone and go!

 # Transsembler